 Using the logger for experiments:

-Many types of sensors can be added to this logger and the RTC has a built-in temperature register which automatically gets saved with the starter script.
+Many types of sensors can be added to this logger and the RTC has a built-in temperature register which automatically gets saved with our starter script.
 The transparent enclosure makes it easy to do light-based experiments.
-Grounding the indicator LED through a digital pin allows it to be used as both a status light, and as a frequency selective light sensor.
+Grounding the indicator LED through a digital pin allows it to be used as both a status light, and as a light sensor.
 The human eye is maximally sensitive to green light so readings made with that LED channel approximate a persons impression of overall light levels.
-Photosynthesis depends on blue and red light, so measurements using those two color channels can be combined for readings that compare well to the photosynthetically active radiation measurements made with “professional grade” sensors.
-In fact Forest Mimms (the man who discovered the light sensing capability of LEDs in the first place) has shown the readings from red LED’s alone can be used as a reasonable proxy for total PAR (a measurement of all light frequencies from 400-700 nm with a quantum sensor that runs about $400 each) .
-Photoperiod measurements have important implications for plant productivity, as do photo-biologist measurements transmittance through the plant canopy.
+Photosynthesis depends on blue and red light, so measurements using LED’s that detect those two colors can be combined for readings that compare well to the photosynthetically active radiation measurements made with “professional grade” sensors.
+In fact Forest Mimms (the man who discovered the light sensing capability of LEDs in the first place) has shown the readings from red LED’s alone can be used as a reasonable proxy for total PAR.
+Photoperiod measurements have important implications for plant productivity, as do measurements of transmittance through the plant canopy.
 Chlorophyll fluorescence is another potential application, and the response of plants to UV is fascinating.

-The code for using LEDS sensors is from the Arduino playground.
-This polarity reversal technique does not require the op-amps that people typically use to amplify the light sensing response but it does rely on the very tiny parasitic capacitance inside the LED. (~50-300pF) This means that the technique works better when the LED is connected directly to the logger input pins rather that through the protoboard (because breadboards add stray capacitance) .
+The original code for using LEDs as sensors is from the Arduino playground.
+This polarity reversal technique does not require the op-amps that people typically use to amplify the light sensing response but it does rely on the very tiny parasitic capacitance inside the LED. (~50-300pF) This means that the technique works better when the LED is connected directly to the logger input pins rather that through the protoboard (because breadboards add random capacitance) .
 We have integrated this into the starter script which you can download from GITHUB.
-I’ve tweaked the playground script with port commands so the loop execution takes about 100 clock cycles instead of the default of about 400 clock cycles.
-The faster version was used to generate this light exposure graph with a typical 5mm RGB LED, with a 4k7Ω limiter on the common ground which was connected to pin D3:
+I’ve tweaked the playground version with port commands so the loop execution takes about 100 clock cycles instead of the default of about 400 clock cycles.
+The faster version was used to generate this light exposure graph with a generic 5mm RGB LED, with a 4k7Ω limiter on the common ground which was connected to pin D3:

 Characterizing light absorption and re-emission is also a primary technique in climate science .
 For example, measuring light intensity just after sunset with LEDs inside a heat-shrink tube pointed straight up can provide a measure of suspended particles in the stratosphere.
-An “ultra bright” LED has more than enough sensitivity to make these collumnated readings, in fact on bright sunny days you usually have to place the LED/sensor beneath a fair thickness of white diffusing material (sometimes refereed to as ‘Opal acrylic’) to prevent it from being completely saturated.
-Older LEDs that emit less light can sometimes be easier to work with because they are less sensitive, so the readings do not go to zero in high-light situations.
+An “ultra bright” LED has more than enough sensitivity to make these collumnated readings, in fact on bright sunny days you usually have to place the LED/sensor beneath a fair thickness of white diffusing material (like PTFE tape) to prevent it from being completely saturated.
+Older LEDs that emit less light can sometimes be easier to work with because they are less sensitive, so the discharge time does not go to zero in high-light situations.
 Other sensor experiments are possible with LED’s in the IR spectrum which can be used to detect total atmospheric water vapor.
 A light transmission-based variant of the NDVI ratio can be used to determine plant health after adding an IR LED to the classroom logger.

-One thing to watch out for is that full sun exposure can cook your entire logger: reaching temps above 80°C can cause the batteries to pop or fry the SD card.
+One thing to watch out for is that full sun exposure can cook your entire logger: reaching temps above 80°C can cause batteries to leak or fry the SD card.
 If you have to leave the logger in full sun, consider adding a bit of reflective film or a layer of aluminum foil around the outside to protect the electronics.
-Though if you have a light sensor you’ll need to leave a little window somewhere for it to take a reading.
+Though if use a light sensor you’ll need to leave a little un-covered window for it to take a reading.

 You might also find it handy to add a few holes as tie-down points,

-and it’s always a good idea to add a couple of desiccant packs inside the box to prevent condensation.
+and it’s always a good idea to add desiccant packs inside the box to prevent condensation.
 If you use a desiccant with color indicator beads, you can check whether they are still good simply by looking through the transparent housing.

 |Bill of Materials:||$20.50|